husseyexplores/xfetch-hook/README.md

   fetchHook()
   xhrHook()

-  // Start using by registering your middleware functions! fetch.onRequest(fetchMiddleware1) fetch.onRequest(fetchMiddleware2) XMLHttpRequest.onRequest(xhrMiddleware1)
+  // Start using by registering your middleware functions!
+(See the middleware functions signature below) fetch.onRequest(fetchMiddleware1) fetch.onRequest(fetchMiddleware2) XMLHttpRequest.onRequest(xhrMiddleware1)